 Alright, this activity isn't free, but it's a great activity for families on a budget.
 All movies at Crest Cinema Centre are only $4 (or $5.50 for 3D movies) and are family-friendly, which makes this the perfect little treat to do with the kids on a rainy afternoon.

-It goes without saying that, although Pikes Place Market is super touristy, it's also a killer spot to take the kiddos.
+It goes without saying that, although Pike Place Market is super touristy, it's also a killer spot to take the kiddos.
 Let them watch the fish fly, browse through some sensational local produce, and learn the ins and outs of one of the coolest places in the city.
-Stop by the Information Booth at First & Pike for a map.
+Stop by the information booth at First and Pike for a map.

 Bring your kids to the Olympic Sculpture Park on Saturdays throughout the summer to take advantage of fun drop-in activities throughout the grounds.
-There's free art activities, performances, and public tours.
+There are free art activities, performances, and public tours.

 9. Spray Parks

 On a hot summer's day, take the family to one of Seattle's spray parks.
 Read your book while your kids splash in the water, or bring your bathing suit and join in on the fun.

 10. Urban Hikes

 If your family loves to take advantage of mother nature, read this blog we’ve found that lists the top nine urban hikes in and around Seattle.
 These “secret” urban hikes are part of the official city open space project but are yet to be discovered.